 Customer Ban & Bar Policy

-Enforcement: Staff members may ask a visitor who is in violation of the Rules to leave Library property, and may call the Salisbury Police Department for assistance if necessary.
-Although the policy is designed for progressive application, staff are empowered use their judgment in each situation to decide the severity of the offense and the appropriate course of action, including a ban from Library property.
-Likewise, visitors are subject to arrest at any time if their behavior warrants it.
-Following each incident, staff will create a security report, stored on Staffweb, with all available identifying information.
+Enforcement: Staff members may ask a visitor who is in violation of the Rules to leave Library property, and may call local law enforcement for assistance if necessary. the Executive Director or a designee may use judgment when determining the length of a ban depending upon the severity of the offense.
+Following each incident, staff will create a security report with all available identifying information.

 Length of Ban: Based on the severity of the misconduct, an offender is subject to a ban for one day, one week, one month, one year or permanently with the possibility of appeal.